irisnet/irisnet/WHITEPAPER.md

 It is infeasible to use one public chain to address all use cases.
-Every day there are different chains going live which focus on one aspect of problem solving such as distributed storage,asset ownership or predict market etc.
+Every day there are different chains going live which focus on one aspect of problem solving such as distributed storage, asset ownership or predict market etc.
 According to the coinmarketcap.com, there are more than 1000 cryptocurrencies currently active on various exchanges.